mecid/mecid.github.io/_posts/2022-09-07-customizing-toolbars-in-swiftui.md

 image: /public/toolbar-title-menu.png
 ---

 Toolbars API is one of my favorite APIs in SwiftUI.
 It allows you to define the toolbar and its items in a very declarative way behaving differently on separate platforms.
 The next generation of the SwiftUI framework brings us more ways of customizing toolbars.
-This week we will learn about the new APIs allowing us to customize toolbars in SwiftUI.
+This week we will learn about new Toolbar APIs in SwiftUI.

 > Look at my dedicated ["Mastering toolbars in SwiftUI"](/2020/07/15/mastering-toolbars-in-swiftui/) post to learn about Toolbar API basics.